Jason2Brownlee/AuthoritySite/README.md

 An authority website is a highly trusted and reputable online platform recognized for its extensive, well-researched content and expertise in a specific niche or industry.

-I've had some success developing, running, and selling authority websites, having written thousands of tutorials, many tens of books, received millions of pageviews per month, and sold many millions of dollars of digital products (e.g. [CleverAlgorithms](https://web.archive.org/web/20130120074424/CleverAlgorithms.com) (archived), [MobileGameEngines](https://web.archive.org/web/20131108154500/http://mobilegameengines.com/) (archived), [MachineLearningMastery](https://MachineLearningMastery.com) (sold), and [SuperFastPython](https://SuperFastPython.com)).
+I've had some success developing, running, and selling authority websites, having written thousands of tutorials, many tens of books, received many millions of pageviews per month, and sold many millions of dollars of digital products (e.g. [CleverAlgorithms](https://web.archive.org/web/20130120074424/CleverAlgorithms.com) (archived), [MobileGameEngines](https://web.archive.org/web/20131108154500/http://mobilegameengines.com/) (archived), [MachineLearningMastery](https://MachineLearningMastery.com) (sold), and [SuperFastPython](https://SuperFastPython.com)).
+I'm financially independent now because of authority sites, but still do it because I love it!

 Over the years I'm often asked questions about how to get started with authority websites.